HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_mhs_file_base_session_reporting.md

 ## Uploading Usage Metrics File to MHS

 After generating the metrics file (for example, `{YYYY-MM-DDTHH-MM-SS UTC}_usage.metrics`), upload the file to My HCLSoftware for processing.
-For more information.

 1. Go to the **Deployments** section of the My HCLSoftware portal to review entitlements and user session consumption reports.